 3. The final phase is termed the personalisation phase and involves a modified (or adapted) FODMAP diet.
 Once you have completed the reintroduction phase and reintroduced FODMAPs back into your diet most people will still restrict some high FODMAP foods.
 This combination of eating high FODMAP and low FODMAP foods to personal tolerance results in a modified low FODMAP diet.

 The final terminology for these 3 phases has yet to be agreed or published but will be similar to what is discussed above.
 (UPDATE 2018: The team at King’s College London are leading the way on this, check out the paper we published on all 3 phases of the low FODMAP diet in clinical practice here ‘The low FODMAP diet in the management of irritable bowel syndrome: an evidence-based review of FODMAP restriction, reintroduction and personalisation in clinical practice’)

 Research highlighting the three phases of the low FODMAP diet

 There is limited research available on what people do once they have completed the 2-6 week low FODMAP diet.
-Earlier this year (2015) I presented an abstract while working at King’s College London at the Digestive Diseases Federation conference which looked at the long term effects of the low FODMAP diet in the UK.
+In 2015 I presented an abstract while working at King’s College London at the Digestive Diseases Federation conference (see programme here) which looked at the long term effects of the low FODMAP diet in the UK.
 The research answered some very interesting questions….

 Question 1.
 Do people reintroduce FODMAPs after starting a low FODMAP diet?